Picking The Right Footwear

 It gets increasingly difficult to do simple things like tying shoelaces as we age.
 For the first time, slipping on a pair of laceless shoes has never been more convenient.
 An orthotic insole, which you may put in your running shoes, is another option.
 Shoes for people with diabetes are designed to be more comfortable than those for other types of use.
 You may reduce skin disintegration and other diabetes-related skin issues by wearing diabetic shoes.

-Pressure sores might increase if you wear too tight shoes around your feet.
+Pressure sores might increase if you wear shoes that are too tight around your feet.
 Moisture in your shoes may generate a rubbing sensation that irritates your skin.
 Gore-Tex membranes may be found in a wide range of footwear.
-Avoid Wearing High-Heeled Shoes at all costs – they are a fashion statement and pose a risk of injury.
-The importance of suitable footwear is a senior cannot be overstated.
+Avoid Wearing High-Heeled Shoes at all costs—they are a fashion statement and pose a risk of injury.
+The importance of suitable footwear for seniors cannot be overstated.

 Shoes that don’t fit properly are a significant source of pain and mobility issues in the elderly.
-Walking becomes more difficult if you have poor footwear on your feet.
-If you are in extreme agony, you may be unable to move for some time.
+Poor footwear makes walking more difficult, and if you are in extreme agony, you may be unable to move for some time.

 Jacob Whitmore